opigno/opigno_tincan_question_type/README.md

 - This file must follow the guidelines written [here](https://github.com/RusticiSoftware/launch/blob/master/lms_lrs.md).
 - This file must contain, at least, an Activity with an Activity ID and the launch file.

-So, the file should be, at least, like this one :
+So, the file should be, at least, like this one:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <tincan xmlns="http://projecttincan.com/tincan.xsd">